redhat-cop/cloud.aws_ops/README.md

 ## Support

-We announce releases and important changes through Ansible's [The Bullhorn newsletter](https://github.com/ansible/community/wiki/News#the-bullhorn).
-Be sure you are [subscribed](https://eepurl.com/gZmiEP).
+- We announce releases and important changes through Ansible's [The Bullhorn newsletter](https://github.com/ansible/community/wiki/News#the-bullhorn).

-We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
-Track [The Bullhorn newsletter](https://eepurl.com/gZmiEP) and join us.
+- We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.

-For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).
+- For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).
 For the latest supported versions, refer to the release notes below.

 If you encounter issues or have questions, you can submit a support request through the following channels: